The medical term for heavy periods is menorrhagia.

 Menorrhagia is relatively common and something that I’m regularly asked about from patients.

 As you can imagine, there is a lot of subjectivity when it comes to periods that are heavy.

-As a physician, I will ask my patients several questions to help better understand what they are experiencing to help come up with the best treatment plan possible.
+As a physician, I will ask my patients several questions to help them better understand what they are experiencing and to help them come up with the best treatment plan possible.
 Some questions include:

 - Are you using tampons or pads?

 - Are there problems with soiling, even with the protection?

 Certainly, if a woman is changing her pad or tampon every hour, that’s quite heavy.
 Also, if she’s frequently soiling the bed at night or soiling clothes during the day, that certainly deserves some additional attention.

 Menorrhagia usually doesn’t have a significant underlying cause; the periods are just heavy.

 However, there are some exceptions.

 A fibroid uterus can make the periods quite heavy.